Banner: What's in demand?

 Leisure and hospitality

-Employment in leisure and hospitality grew by 48,000 in May, mainly in food services and drinking places.
+Employment in leisure and hospitality was mostly unchanged in July.
 Over the past year, leisure and hospitality added an average of 20,000 jobs per month.

 Learn more about this field in this overview video of hospitality and tourism or explore hospitality and tourism careers.